 Please note the super-deduction is only available for companies and not sole traders or partnerships.
 Also, a qualifying asset must be new and not second hand.

 How much can you save using super-deduction?

-As an example, say you bought a piece of equipment for £30,000 then this will be uplifted by 130% for capital allowances to £39,000.
-The deduction against corporation tax will be £7,410.
+As an example, say you bought a piece of equipment for £30,000.
+This will be uplifted by 130% for capital allowances, meaning a reduction of taxable profits of £39,000.
+The corporation tax bill at 19% will thus be reduced by £7,410.